What are the most important task management skills for managers and how to improve?

 8. Complete your “urgent” tasks first

-When starting work in the morning, it’s easy for many people to pick small, less important tasks over more challenging ones because they don’t want to barge straight into difficult tasks.
+When starting work in the morning, it is common for many people to pick small, less important tasks over more challenging ones.
+Instead, begin with the assignment you have been avoiding, a project with the nearest deadline, or a high-priority task.

 By attempting and completing the most challenging task first, you’ll have more time to focus on other tasks that are relatively easy and straightforward.